 - 4. In the interests of efficient production the agricultural communes must not be too large.
 A normal-sized example would he an association of ten peasant farms of average productive capacity, not including the households, which should remain separate.
 Depending on varying local conditions the agricultural communes might, and would, consist also of unified settlements, not broken up into farms, as well as of co-operatives. - 5.
 In this manner agriculture in the Transition Period would be run by three fundamental types of economic organization: (a) individual, (b) co-operative, and (c) communistic.
 The predominant type during the first would would doubtless be the individual unit. - 6.
 To make certain that the individual forms of agricultural economy are removed speedily and successfully, thus transforming the entire country into one producer-consumer commune, methods must be sought which by their nature would propel the individualistic elements logically and inevitably on to the path of communism and thus remove the corrupting influences of the individualistic system of agriculture on the socialised economy.
-These methods should not only lessen the discord between two contrasting economic systems, but also establish the harmony essential to the normal development of the process of socialising regions in nations - associations founded in liberty and equality and creating a natural national unity in plurality.
+These methods should not only lessen solution will be possible only in conditions of Anarchy, in a Communism emanating from the liberty of the individual and achieved by the free association of individuals in communes, of communes in regions, and regions in nations - associations founded in liberty and equality and creating a natural national unity in plurality.